vedprakash-m/carpool-app/README.md

 5. Consider scaling options for increased traffic
 6. Implement a proper CORS policy
 7. Review security best practices

+For a complete guide on preparing for production deployment, see the [deployment-guide.md](./deployment-guide.md) document.

 ## License